laboratoire-laplace/refactor/README.md

 ## Dashboard Demo

-For a visual interface to monitor your agents in real-time, check out the companion dashboard project:
+For a visual interface to monitor your agents in real-time, check out the demo dashboard project:

 👉 **[Refactor Demo Dashboard](https://github.com/laboratoire-laplace/refactor-demo)**